 Are Wendigos Related To Werewolves?

 Unlike Werewolves Wendigos don’t transform back to humans.
 They remain Wendigos till the very bitter end.
 The complete transformation happens over the span of their relatively short lives.
-Like Werewolves they are effected by the full Moon.
+Like Werewolves they are affected by the full Moon.
 We see an increase in Wendigo activity under full Moons along with a power boost.
 It’s suggested that their transformation process accelerates during the full Moons as well.
-On average Wendigos tend to be stronger than Werewolves despite the Lycanthropes demonic DNA.
-Also despite the skinnier frames with less hulked out muscles in comparison to Werewolves.
+On average Wendigos tend to be stronger than Werewolves despite the Lycanthropes demonic DNA, and much more muscular frame.
 It could be due to the fact that they still have a human side while Wendigos are monstrous 24-7.
 They are also taller on average than Lycanthropes as well especially since they are primarily bipedal in nature.

 Since Wendigos are not demon based most religious artifacts don’t work as repellants.
 Only the religion of the Algonquian peoples has some what of an effect since they are the originators of the Wendigo spirits.
-The only known repellent is hang any type of dead flesh on yourself.
+The only known repellent is to hang any type of dead flesh on yourself.
 This can be as simple as some slice of deli meat.
 Wendigos loath rotting flesh even when they are ironically rotting in their later stages.
 This is why you won’t find them anywhere near graveyards, or mortuaries.
 They also avoid zombies like the black plague.
 Consumption of rotted human corpses won’t reverse Wendigopy.
 In the early stages it will push them toward ghoulhood, and in the later stages is will hyper accelerate their rotting process.
-The only way to eradicate a Wendigo is to rips it’s heart of black supernatural ice from it’s chest, and shatter it.
+The only way to eradicate a Wendigo is to rip it’s heart of black supernatural ice from it’s chest, and shatter it.
 Stakes won’t do it.
 Then the corpse must immediately be burnt in flames blessed by a special Algonquian Native American ritual.
 If this happens properly then the humans intertwined in the Wendigo spirit will be released to find peace in the afterlife.
 The Wendigo will truly cease to exist rather than haunting another hungry victim!